dario-santos/NatrixCompilerInterpreter/README.md

 ## How to Use It

-If you have downloaded the source code use the makefile that is in the folder Compiler.
+If you have downloaded the source code use the makefile that is in the folder ./Compiler.

 ```sh
 make
 ```

 It will generate a file with the name `natrix` that's our compiler/interpreter.

-The programm contains a

 The program offers a set of options: